-The following wireline logs from Schlumberger were used in this study: array induction, litho density, thermal neutron, natural gamma spectroscopy, capture and inelastic spectroscopy and nuclear magnetic resonance.
+The following wireline logs from Schlumberger were used in this study... array induction, litho density, thermal neutron, natural gamma spectroscopy, capture and inelastic spectroscopy and nuclear magnetic resonance.

-Core data included mineralogy from X-ray diffraction, elemental chemistry, Fischer Assays and RockEval pyrolysis.
+Core data included mineralogy from X-ray diffraction, elemental chemistry, Fischer assays and RockEval pyrolysis.
 The XRD and elemental data are from a combination of plugs and trenched samples.
-See Table 1.
-Core data analysis was concentrated in several zones of interest, and sparse over the rest of the studied interval.
+Core data analysis was concentrated in several zones of interest, and sparse over the majority of the studied interval.